You can only apply for a parking permit for the home you live in. Permits help you park closer to your home during the day.

 Changing your vehicle

 If you need to use a courtesy car for up to 14 days, you must apply online.
 You need to provide proof of your vehicle being off the road and information about the new vehicle.
 You cannot park until we have approved your request.
-You don't need to return your existing permit.

 However, you may need to cancel your existing permit online and apply for a new one.